fthernan/fthernan.github.io/_portfolio/eclac web maps.md

 ---
-title: ECLAC webmaps
+title: ECLAC web maps
 category: Experience
 order: 7
 year: 2020
 thumbsize: 1
 tags: [maps, GIS, geographic data, programming]
 ---
-# #ECLAC webmaps
+# #ECLAC web maps

 I was hired as a consultant for the development of a web geographic data viewer.
 The project was commissioned by the ECLAC (United Nations Economic Commission for Latin America and the Caribbean) and consisted of a map viewer for its REDATAM webserver software, for 4 types of data: segregation, mobility, migrations and general indicators.